There is no quick and simple solution, nor a 'one-size-fits-all' approach to

 Mental Health and Wellbeing @ HSHS

 At Helensvale SHS we value each student and recognise that each individual student at any given time may have varying mental health issues and levels of resilience.
 The Vale Way encompasses leadership of, and structured opportunities, to develop resilience and maintain good health and wellbeing for all students and staff.
-Helensvale SHS conforms to Education Queensland policies and Best Practice.
+Helensvale SHS conforms to Department of Education policies and Best Practice.